 Anti-virus software protects you, your privacy and your money.

 Viruses are bad news.
-They steal personal information, take over your PC, pop up unwanted adverts and they can even use your computer to attack other people's computers.
+They steal personal information, take over your PC, pop up unwanted adverts and can even use your computer to attack other people's computers.

 You may also hear them called malware, trojans, spyware or adware.